 The scheme is designed to encourage businesses to invest in research and development (R&D) by offering tax relief on the cost of the R&D.

-The relief can either reduce the company’s overall tax bill, or in some cases, provide a payable tax credit for loss-making companies.
+The relief can either reduce the company’s overall tax bill, result in a refund of Corporation Tax, or in some cases, provide a payable tax credit.

 There are certain basic facts that immediately mean a company can’t claim for R&D tax relief.
 It’s not worth discussing R&D at all if: